unknown321/wampy/USAGE.md

 Why does it happen?
 Default player restores itself on power on and there is no indication of it being ready to be hidden again.
 Hiding default player as soon as possible caused crashes, so...
 Sorry about that.

+### Everything lags after changing skins/tapes too much

+Reboot the device.
+I suppose that happens because of opengl texture unloading (or a memory leak:).

 ## Using wampy